W. Dean Eastman: Coaching

 In addition to teaching, Eastman was a successful track coach.
-From 1970-1981 he coached at Beverly High School, Springfield College and the University of Massachusetts Lowell.
-While at Springfield College from 1974-1976 he was a Graduate-Assistant Track and Field coach under legendary coach Vern Cox.
+From 1970 to 1981 he coached at Beverly High School, Springfield College, Salem State College and the University of Massachusetts Lowell.
+While at Springfield College from 1974 to 1976 he was a Graduate-Assistant Track and Field coach under legendary coach Vern Cox.
 From 1975 to 1980 he coached eight Division II NCAA Track and Field All-Americans.
-From 1980-1983 Eastman served as Goodwill Ambassador for the United States Department of State, coaching Track and Field in Mexico.
+From 1980 to 1983 Eastman served as Goodwill Ambassador for the United States Department of State, coaching Track and Field in Mexico.

 Eastman coached track and field for fourteen years on a number of levels, including high school, college, and internationally.
 Early in his coaching career, he was fortunate to come under the tutelage of Fred Wilt, an Olympic runner, Sullivan Award winner and a respected coach.
 From 1970 to 1981, in conjunction with teaching, Eastman coached at Beverly High School, Springfield College, Salem State College, and the University of Massachusetts at Lowell.
-While at Springfield College (1974-1976) he was a Graduate-Assistant Track and Field Coach under coach Vern Cox.
+While at Springfield College (1974–1976) he was a Graduate-Assistant Track and Field Coach under coach Vern Cox.
 From 1975 to 1980, Eastman coached eight Division II NCAA Track and Field All-Americans.
 During the summers from 1980 to 1983, he served as Goodwill Ambassador for the United States Department of State, coaching Track and Field in Mexico.

+Eastman had a number of coaching opportunities that he was unable to accept due to family health responsibilities.
+These opportunities included an offer by the Nigerian Government in 1974 for a two-year contract to serve as Head Track and Field Coach that included the 1976 Olympic Coach position.
+In 1978, Eastman was offered the position of National Track and Field Coach for Upper Volta (now Burkina Faso).

+In 1982, the Nation of Cuba invited Eastman to conduct a number of coaching clinics in Cuba.

 Amongst numerous clinical and workshop presentations, Eastman was published in a number of track and field-related journals, including Scholastic Coach, Track Technique, and The Journal of Physical Education and Recreation.